 Paula M. Jones is the President and founder of Zia.
-By day, she is an attorney who has focused for over twenty years on international estate law, opening her own practice in 2016 in Philadelphia and New York.
+By day, she is an attorney who has focused for over twenty-five years on international estate law, opening her own practice in 2016 in Philadelphia, New York, and New Jersey.
 Issues of poverty, especially food insecurity, have always concerned her and she began Zia with the simplest of ideas – bringing home-cooked meals to a family, recommended by the principal at a local elementary school.
 After partnership with several neighbors and organizations, Zia continues to grow quickly.

 Email Paula: paulajones@ziafood.org

 Richard is Vice President of Zia.
 He owns and runs a manufacturing business in Trenton, New Jersey.
 He is a third generation Philadelphian and is pleased to join Zia in its pursuit of attacking food insecurity among its schoolchildren and their families.
 Richard’s understanding that education is paramount to success motivates him to support food efforts as the bedrock of an educational foundation.
-Richard also remains active in strategic planning at The George School, in Bucks County and has been on the Board of the Employers Association of New Jersey for almost fifteen years, currently serving as Chairperson.
+Richard is a long time Board member of the Employers Association of New Jersey, currently serving as Chairperson.

 Debbie is a retired nonprofit administrator having served as the CEO of The Arc of Atlantic County for nearly 30 years.
 The Arc provides services to individuals with intellectual and developmental disabilities and their families.
 Debbie always saw The Arc as a civil rights organization and her passion for assuring the inclusion of all people in the life of their community fueled organizational growth and helped The Arc earn a prestigious national accreditation.
 Debbie received her BA in psychology from the University of Kansas and her PhD in cognitive development (psychology) from Peabody College (now part of Vanderbilt University) in Nashville.